API

 Notes

-If a shape with the same ID already exists, this method may fail or behave strictly.
+If a shape with the same ID already exists, it is replaced.

 recenter(center)